SarahKay99/automatic-quiz-prototype/README.md

 # WINDOWS
 2) Ensure you have installed Python 3.

-3) Download and unzip the project.
+3) Click "Download ZIP" on Github, then unzip the project.

 4) Open the unzipped folder in your file explorer. **Copy** its file address.